 All Nic remembered from that night was the call he received from Heather, telling him he had to get to the crime scene immediately.
 It was a new crime scene.
 Heather sounded anxious, so unlike her.

 “What’s the deal here?”
 Nic asked as soon as he got out of his car—with an umbrella in hand.

 “You should go with Cynthia,” Heather said, pointing toward a corner of the building.

 Nic wrinkled his face in confusion, wondering why Heather called him there.
 Was it to babysit Cynthia?
 Not that Nic wasn’t aware of Cynthia’s capabilities.
 It was just that he knew that Heather wasn’t too fond of Cynthia.
 Mostly because of the troubles Cynthia’s mother had caused them in the past.
 Yet he also knew Heather wasn’t the type to mix work-related matters into personal grudges.
 Why was Heather acting this way now?
 Especially when they were in the middle of a very difficult case.

 “Go,” Heather urged, bringing Nic back to the present.

 Sighing out in frustration, Nic made his way toward Cynthia, knowing too well Heather wasn’t going to tell him.
-The joke was sure on him this time.
+The joke was sure about him this time.
 However, he soon realized it was his opportunity to ask Cynthia about what happened since this afternoon.
 Because he wasn’t able to locate Kai’s presence anywhere.
-Then when he was more focused on Cynthia, he realized Cynthia was hugging onto a blanket that was wrapped around her.
+Then when he was more focused on Cynthia, he realized Cynthia was hugging a blanket that was wrapped around her.
 She was drenched from the rain yet the place she was standing under had a roof over it.
 What happened?